skatejs/skatejs/README.md

 });
 ```

-The arguments passed to the `attribute` callback differ from the native `attributeChanged` callback to provide consistency and predictability with the rest of the Skate API:
+The arguments passed to the `attributeChanged()` callback differ from the native `attributeChangedCallback()` to provide consistency and predictability with the rest of the Skate API:

 - `elem` is the component element
 - `data` is an object containing attribute `name`, `newValue` and `oldValue`.
 If `newValue` and `oldValue` are empty, the values are `undefined`.

+There are differences between v0 and v1 that Skate normalises to behave like v1.
+In v0:

+1. The `attributeChangedCallback()` is *not* invoked for every attribute that exists on the element at the time of upgrading.
+2. You can call `setAttribute()` at any point in the element lifecycle and it will queue a call to it.

+In v1:

+1. The `attributeChangedCallback()` *is* invoked for every attribute that exists on the element at the time of creation.
+2. Only once the constructor has been called and `attributeChangedCallback()` invoked for each existing attribute, can calls to `setAttribute()` begin to queue calls to `attributeChangedCallback()`.